The Top 50 Best Football Teams of All Time

-Cruyff's Team achieved a Total Football upheaval.
-They may have been along these lines outshone by Pep Guardiola's men, yet even Pep realizes it wouldn't have been conceivable without his old director.
+Cruyff's Team portrayed a Total Football.
+They may have been along these lines outshone by Pep Guardiola's men, yet even Pep realizes it wouldn't have been conceivable without his old coach.

 "They were leaders and we can't rival that regardless of what number of trophies we win," Guardiola said in 2011.
 "We will never outperform the Dream Team."
 The Dream team won two Copa del Reys, the European Cup Winners' Cup and a European Cup in 1992.

 Trapattoni's involvement with the Cup Winners' Cup in 1979/80 defined a difference in the sport.
 So intrigued was he with Liam Brady's performance in Arsenal's 2-1 win.

 Two title-winning seasons later, Brady left to clear a path for Michel Platini, having indicated what could be conceivable when you added remote energy to Italy's famous defense.
 After a moderate beginning, the Frenchman was thrilling, winning 3 straight Ballon d'Or and motivating Juve to three more class titles, an Italian Cup, a Cup Winners' Cup, and the European Cup.

 This was a fantastic man's team from 1971 to 1973 who won three back to back European Cups.
 With the astonishing Johan Cruyff, Ruud Krol, Wim Suurbier, Arie Haan, Johan Neeskens, Piet Keizer and deadly forward Johnny Rep they formed one of the best football teams of all time.

 On the way to 1974 final, the Dutch netted 14 and conceded only one and just Sweden halted them scoring.
 Yet lethally neglected to get a second and lost to Gerd Muller's seven-yard goal.